VeinSyct/Electronic-Cash-Supply/README.md

 # Electronic Cash Supply

-The electronic cash supply library allows the assbly of the electromic cash or ecash supply source.
+The electronic cash supply library allows the assembly of the electromic cash or ecash supply source.

 The electronic cash supply source separated (divided) among the approving entities.